 Comparative Literature is about exploring connections — connections among various literary, visual, and cultural traditions in a global world; connections between past and present; and connections across different academic disciplines and modes of intellectual inquiry.
 We train students in the critical analysis of texts, seeking to understand how the rhetorical and aesthetic features of those texts—whether literary, visual, or theoretical—negotiate and shape social values, attitudes, and beliefs.
 International in scope and interdisciplinary in orientation, our field emphasizes intellectual breadth and fosters intellectual initiative by maximizing students’ opportunities to design their own courses of study.

-Undergraduate students can pursue either a literary studies or a cinema studies track.
+Undergraduate students can pursue a Cinema and Media Studies major or a Literature major with either a literary studies or a cinema studies track.
 Graduate students can obtain certificates in theory and criticism, textual studies, or cinema and media studies along with their primary degree.
 While students choose a concentration in one national tradition, they also work on exploring the place of that tradition within an international setting.

-The Department of Comparative Literature offers an interdisciplinary program of study in Paris, France during autumn quarter each year.
+The Department of Comparative Literature, Cinema & Media offers an interdisciplinary program of study in Paris, France during autumn quarter each year.
 Students can earn 15 UW credits while living and studying in one of the most vibrant and beautiful cities in the world.

-Awards received by Department of Comparative Literature faculty include:
+Awards received by Department of Comparative Literature, Cinema & Media faculty include:

 - 4 National Endowment for the Humanities Fellowships